rreddy626/spring25/safety/mar-17.md

 ### Key Findings
 For the MNIST and Dogfish datasets, the oracle defenders supplied with the true means of each class were highly effective at thwarting the poisoning attack; even after adding epsilon=30% of poisoned data, the test loss remained below 0.1.

 ![image](images/mar17/certified_fig2.png)
+*Figure 9: Results of the algorithm on Dogfish and MNIST datasets*

 Researchers added a text classification task on the Enron spam email dataset and the IMDB sentiment corpus.
 On these datasets, the attack was more effective against oracle defense and led to large increases in test loss as epsilon increased.

 The data-dependent defense was much weaker than the oracle defense - as shown in the figure below demonstrating a maximum test loss U(theta) increasing at a higher rate than against any other defense mechanism as epsilon increases.

 ![image](images/mar17/certified_fig4.png)
+*Figure 10: The data-dependent sphere and slab defense is significantly weaker than its oracle counterpart, allowing MNIST-1-7 and Dogfish to be successfully attacked.*

 ### Critical Analysis
 #### Strengths